Real Betis Vs. FC Barcelona Preview, Odds: Crisis-Hit Barca Must Avoid 2nd Upset Loss In A Row To Stay In Race

 The crisis at FC Barcelona only got deeper on Thursday when the defending La Liga champions traveled to Basque Country to face Athletic Club Bilbao in a Copa del Rey quarterfinal.
-The Blaugrana had appeared in five straight Spanish cup finals, winning four straight before losing to Valencia last season.
+The Blaugrana had appeared in five straight Spanish Cup finals, winning four straight before losing to Valencia last season.
 But Athletic Club unceremoniously bounced them from the tournament 1-0 on a stoppage time goal by Iñaki Williams.

-The shocking defeat came just days after Barcelona’s six-time Ballon D’or winner Lionel Messi, who has long been considered a uniting figure on the club even in times of relative turmoil, publicly lashed out at Sporting Director Eric Abidal, accusing him blaming the team’s players, according to CNN, after the firing of Manager Ernesto Valverde.
-Abidal, in Messi’s view, accused the Barca players of laziness, forcing the manager’s dismissal.
+The shocking defeat came just days after Barcelona’s six-time Ballon D’or winner Lionel Messi, who has long been considered a uniting figure in the club even in times of relative turmoil, publicly lashed out at Sporting Director Eric Abidal, according to CNN.
+Messi’s criticism came after the firing of manager Ernesto Valverde.
+In Messi’s view, Abidal accused the Barca players of laziness, which forced the manager’s dismissal.

-To replace Valverde, Abidal brought in former Real Betis manager Quique Setién, who returns to Estadio Benito Villamarín for the first time on Sunday desperate for a win that would bring some redemption after the midweek Copa del Rey defeat — and prevent his side from falling six possibly insurmountable points behind La Liga leaders Real Madrid.
+To replace Valverde, Abidal brought in former Real Betis manager Quique Setién, who returns to Estadio Benito Villamarín for the first time on Sunday.
+Setién is desperate for a win that would bring some redemption after the midweek Copa del Rey defeat and prevent his side from falling six points behind La Liga leaders Real Madrid.

-But on Sunday, Messi as he so often has this season will be expected to shoulder his team’s scoring laid single-handedly, with strike partner Luis Suarez remaining benched with an injury.
-Big-name summer signing Antoine Griezmann has failed to fully adapt to Barcelona’s system after coming over from La Liga rivals Atlético Madrid, according to Fansided.
+But on Sunday, Messi — as he so often has this season — will be expected to shoulder his team’s scoring single-handedly, with strike partner Luis Suarez remaining benched with an injury.
+Big-name summer-signing Antoine Griezmann has failed to fully adapt to Barcelona’s system after coming over from La Liga rivals Atlético Madrid, according to Fansided.

 Oddsmakers have, as would be expected, installed Barcelona as favorites over the Seville side, but not overwhelmingly so.
 At 5/6 to win, according to odds published by The Evening Standard, the defending champions are almost an even-money bet.